pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 with the config file we previously created.

-Next, we need to add an apply-changes job so that these changes will be applied by the Ops Manager.
+Next, we need to add an apply-changes job so that these changes will be applied by the Tanzu Operations Manager.

 ```yaml hl_lines="31-56"
 - name: configure-tas